MizuPanda/befriend/README.md

 - **Instant Messaging:** Stay connected with friends through in-app messaging.

 ## Note on Contributions
-Befriend is a personal project developed by Juniel Djossou with the help of some of his friends.
-At this stage, we are not seeking external contributions.
+Befriend is a personal project developed by Juniel Djossou.
+At this stage, I am not seeking external contributions.
 This project is intended to evolve as a personal endeavor and may, or may not, be commercialized in the future.
-We appreciate your interest and support, and while we're not open to external contributions right now, we hope you find the project interesting and inspiring.
+I appreciate the interest and support, and while I'm not open to external contributions right now, I hope you find the project interesting and inspiring.

 ## Contact
-For any questions or contributions, please contact us at junieldjossou@gmail.com.
+For any questions or contributions, please contact me at junieldjossou@gmail.com.